-You may apply in writing and a flight crew licence reflecting the perpetual status of your current licence will be sent to you.
+You may apply in writing and a flight crew licence reflecting your licence's perpetual status will be sent to you.
 Alternatively you may provide evidence acceptable to CASA that the old licence is stamped 'PERPETUAL' after which you will be issued a new flight crew licence.